mleiseca/markov/README.md

 PHP Markov chain text generator for the Republican Convention 2016
 ===============================
 This is a Markov chain text generator that uses a two word context as the state for generating text.
 It started as a fork from Hay Kranen's project (see links below) and then I made a few tweaks:
 * My interests was on words instead of letters, so I changed the focus of parsing to words.
-This also required for things like punctuation.
+This also required some text cleanup for things like punctuation.
 * The transcripts or planned remarks for the convention are in the republican_transcripts directory.
-* Prettied up the site, including html/css and tweaking text generation so that it would make something a little more web-friendly.
+* Prettied up the site.
+On one side that was html/css.
+On the other side, there was tweaking text generation so that it would make something a little more web-friendly.

 More info
 ---------